1 / 63

 Slow-Cooked Potatoes with Spring Onions

-I love the simplicity of this recipe, as well as the ease of preparation with my slow cooker.
-And everyone always likes roasted potatoes, even my pickiest child!
-If desired, top with shredded or crumbled cheese. —Theresa Gomez, Stuart, Florida 53 / 63
+I love the simplicity of this recipe, as well as its ease of preparation with my slow cooker.
+Everyone always enjoys roasted potatoes, even my pickiest child!
+If desired, top with shredded or crumbled cheese. —Theresa Gomez, Stuart, Florida

 Slow-Cooker Cran-Apple Chutney